Calendly pricing plans review

 • No reporting functions or Google Analytics integration

-Calendly’s Premium plan is the mid-priced option and will set you back $8 per month, per user for the annual payment plan — or $10 if you choose monthly billing.
-If you were concerned with the lack of varying event types with the free plan, with Premium you’ll be able to create unlimited event types.
-For some, that alone is worth the price.
+Calendly’s Essentials plan is the mid-priced option and will set you back only $8 per month, per user with the annual payment plan — or $10 if you choose monthly billing.
+If you were concerned with the lack of event variety in the free plan, with Essentials you’ll be able to create group events and unlimited event types.
+You’ll also get six calendars per user, so if you’re hoping to send invites from your personal and work calendars, you’ll need at least an Essentials account.

-The other main benefit with this level is the pooled availability option.
-When you’re meeting with teams of people — or planning to schedule a multi-person event — this will be essential.
+The other main benefit with this level is that you can send your invitees email reminders and follow-ups.
+When you’re meeting with teams of people — or planning to schedule a multi-person event — this will be crucial.

 Overall, this plan would work great for teams that plan to use Calendly just for scheduling group meetings.
 As an added bonus, you get a bit of customization when it comes to notifications and branding.
 However, you’ll probably need to upgrade if you’re hoping to integrate with more platforms or if you’re hosting large paid events.